brightprogrammer/starter-hugo-academic/content/post/solving-a-vm-crackme/index.md

 As I mentioned earlier, I am not good with VM crackmes but when I started following that video (first), just 40 minutes into the video and I'm able to detect the dispatcher function.
 I highly recommend anyone who really wants to learn.
 I'll be solving a few VM crackmes to improve my skills.
 I have basic reversing skills but I have a bad habit of getting stuck in useless functions or parts of code like we did with XVM.
 Our goal was to solve the crackme and I started to reconstruct the whole code.
 I won't be doing such things in this one.
 Although we might go into detail.

 At the time of writing I'm only 52 minutes into that [video](https://www.youtube.com/watch?v=b6udPT79itk&t=3278s) and still I was able to solve this challenge.
 Maybe the challenge is easier but I also feel that the video is effective too.
+This video was recommended by a new friend I made while we participated in hxp CTF.
+Some of the top Indian CTF teams collaborated to participate in this heavy weight CTF.
+He also gave me few other resources to work on.

 I've already partially solved this crackme and this'll be a detailed explanation on my struggles and all.
 Recently we participated in xmas ctf and I really felt like an impostor.
 I have two options : either I fight this and learn all about VMs (well, most of the stuffs) or I can just stay an impostor.
 I'll walk on the path less travelled by.